 An easy online calculator is here.
 Input your age, sex, height, current weight and activity level and press Calculate.
 For example, a 165lbs male who is 5’8” and trains 4-5 times per week has 2,502 calories for maintenance.

 If you are currently maintaining your weight, you can also track your intake for seven to ten days, to see what your maintenance intake would be.
 You can track your macros using an app like MacroFactor.
-Using this link gets you an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+You can cancel anytime before your trial ends without being charged.

 Step 2: Add 10-20% to Your Estimated Maintenance Intake

 Once you have your maintenance intake, add 10-20% more calories to that total.